-Along with the pedestrian suspension bridge on the Drava river, which many still call by its old name, the "Bridge of Youth", the most distinctive symbol of Osijek is the 94 m spire of the Parish Church of St Peter and St Paul.
-Even though it is a co-cathedral of the Archdiocese of Đakovo-Osijek, the locals simply call it "the cathedral".
+Along with the pedestrian

+bridge over the Drava River, still often called by its original name "Bridge of Youth", the most eye-catching symbol of Osijek is the 90-meter-tall tower of the Parish Church of St Peter and St Paul.
+Even though it is a co-cathedral of the Archdiocese of Dakovo-Osijek, the locals simply call it "the cathedral".
 It was built in late 19th century at the initiative of Bishop Josip Juraj Strossmayer, so it comes as no surprise that its neo-Gothic style is reminiscent of the Đakovo cathedral.

-Another important part of

-European cultural heritage is the famous Osijek tramway, which has been in operation since 1884, as well as St Ana Cemetery, listed as an important cultural structure and monument by the Association of Significant Cemeteries of Europe.
-Osijek has one of the most beautiful river promenades that spans the "Winter Port", Osijek Hotel, the suspension bridge, numerous cafés and restaurants on one bank of the river Drava, and green spaces, the largest zoo in Croatia, and the famous beach Copacabana on the other.
-II
+Another important part of European cultural heritage is the famous Osijek tramway, which has been in operation since 1884, as well as St Ana Cemetery, listed as an important cultural structure and monument by the Association of Significant Cemeteries of Europe.